 There’s a crunchy and alkalizing little vegetable that’s a bone health treasure trove, containing no less than nine Foundation Supplements, yet it’s often overlooked.
 It also happens to be at its best this time of year.

 The Radish: A Good Source of Vitamin C… and Much More…

 The alkalizing radish is a member of the mustard family, and it comes in a variety of shapes, sizes and colors.
 The most common variety is bright red-and-white, but all varieties contain Vitamin C, a Foundation Supplement.

 In fact, there are 8.6 mg of this bone smart vitamin and antioxidant in a half-cup serving of raw radishes.
-If you’ve been following the Save Our Bones Program, you’re familiar with the importance of antioxidants in bone health.
+If you’ve been following the Osteoporosis Reversal Program, you’re familiar with the importance of antioxidants in bone health.
 And no less important is the fact that Vitamin C is essential for the production of collagen and bone formation.

 It’s Impressive How Much Nutritional Power is Packed Into These Little Veggies!

 Below is the list of other Foundation Supplements found in radishes:

 - Vitamin K is a bone health superstar.
 Researchers were amazed to find out that Vitamin K is crucial in maintaining healthy bones.
 They discovered that Vitamin K is essential to the formation of new bone, playing a complex role in the process.